What is load management?

-Peak demand typically occurs in the mornings and evenings on a few of the most hot and humid summer days (between 5 and 9 a.m. and 5 and 9 p.m.) and a few exceedingly cold and windy winter days (between 5 and 9 a.m. and 5 and 9 p.m.)
+Peak demand typically occurs in the mornings and evenings on a few of the most hot and humid summer days (between 5-9 am and 5-9 pm) and a few exceedingly cold and windy winter days (between 5-9 am and 5-9 pm)

 The status of the receiver is shown by lights on the receiver.
 When the receiver is activated, a red light illuminates on the receiver.

 The program costs you nothing!
 Our goal is to provide reliable power at the lowest possible cost while encouraging energy efficiency.
 And you will be working in partnership with the Cooperative to reduce electric costs with the savings passed on to you, the member!
-If for any reason you are dissatisfied, we will remove your from the program at no charge.
+If for any reason your are dissatisfied, we will remove you from the program at no charge.